There is a strong link between the liver and your weight via hormone balance. A diseased liver can lead to weight gain.

 To accurately assess triglyceride levels, a blood sample must be taken while in a fasting state.
 The rule of thumb is that triglyceride levels under these circumstances should never be more than double your HDL “good” cholesterol.
-There are some common sense steps that you can take to get your triglyceride levels under control.
+There are some common-sense steps that you can take to get your triglyceride levels under control.

-Of course, you should also control your caloric consumption during meals, because even if you just eat two or three times per day, if you overeat, this will still put stress on your liver.
-Furthermore, intermittent fasting has proven itself highly effective at preserving the body's natural dietary, hormonal rhythms, maintaining a balance which protects both health and longevity.
+Of course, you should also control your caloric consumption during meals, because even if you only eat two or three times per day, if you overeat, this will still put stress on your liver.
+Furthermore, intermittent fasting has proven itself highly effective at preserving the body's natural dietary, hormonal rhythms, maintaining a balance that protects both health and longevity.

 If triglyceride levels are elevated, it's in your best interest to take steps to rectify that imbalance before your health and your life become at risk.
 As triglyceride levels fall, this proves that you're putting your liver back in control.

 How Exercise Promotes Liver Health

 A sedentary lifestyle creates a problematic situation for the liver because the body prefers to utilize energy from carbs and fat directly to facilitate physical activity.
 As a result, the liver sends energy directly to fatty tissue for storage.

 Our bodies are designed by millions of years of evolution to prefer energy storage to energy expenditure.
 Even then, there are limits to the amount of energy that the body can store as fat at any given time.
 If the body can't use calories as energy, and it can't save them for fuel, it evacuates them back into the digestive system.

-How Does the Body Extract Excess Fat?
+How Does the Body Extract Excess Fat, and avoid weight gain?

 The small intestines are very sensitive to drastic changes in bile concentration.
-Bile, and the bilirubin which is a component of bile, eat at the small intestine, causing inflammation.
+Bile, and the bilirubin which is a component of bile eat at the small intestine, causing inflammation.
 This concoction can also back up into the stomach, leading to acid indigestion.

 Antacid medications do their job well, albeit with some significant drawbacks associated with chronic use.
-The problem is that most of the time, Antacids simply treat a symptom of a more serious, underlying issue without getting to the root of the problem.
+The problem is that most of the time, Antacids treat a symptom of a more serious, underlying issue without getting to the root of the problem.

 Proteins Help Improve Liver Metabolism

 If you're looking for a supplement that has been shown to reduce both triglycerides and cholesterol, we recommend whey protein.
 When used as directed, high-quality whey protein has a powerfully beneficial effect on protein synthesis and utilization and helps the liver recover from being overwhelmed.

 Probiotics Improve Liver and Digestive Health

 The human digestive system is a complex ecosystem.
-The human gut is not a vacuum and relies on various bacteria and microorganisms in order to function at optimal capacity.
+The human gut is not a vacuum and relies on various bacteria and microorganisms to function at optimal capacity.
 A healthy gastrointestinal biome protects the intestines from irritation related to excess bile.

-A combination regimen of probiotics and prebiotics helps restore gastrointestinal health and can prove beneficial for the liver.
+A combination regimen of probiotics and prebiotics help restore gastrointestinal health and can prove beneficial for the liver.
 Probiotics refer to the microorganisms that facilitate digestive health.
 Prebiotics are non-digestible carbohydrates that help probiotic organisms thrive.

 Stress and the Liver

-In the same vein, both mental and physical chronic stress have an adverse impact on liver health.
+In the same vein, both mental and physical chronic stress has an adverse impact on liver health.
 Stress increases the production of cortisol.
 Cortisol is highly beneficial in bursts, but when produced in excess, it can have powerful and vast negative implications for wellness.

 This leads to changes throughout the body, including the liver.
 Research has shown that increasing Cortisol levels are directly associated with an increase in the expression of a specific protein known as HES1, which suppresses the liver's process to metabolize fat.
 This contributes to both increased adipose fat deposits and fatty liver.

 Prescription Supplements That Can Boost Liver Function and Health

-There are a number of medical options available to patients when it comes to improving liver function and health.
-For example, B12 injections have been shown to facilitate weight loss and liver health by enhancing the ability for your liver to break down and metabolize fat.
+There are some medical options available to patients when it comes to improving liver function and health.
+For example, B12 injections have been shown to facilitate weight loss and liver health by enhancing the ability of your liver to break down and metabolize fat.

 Other Nutrients Important for Liver Health

 Talk to your doctor.
-Finally, Omega-3 fatty acids, derived primarily from cold-water fish, egg yolks, nuts and seeds, are a boon to liver health, protecting the delicate organ from liver disease.
+Finally, Omega-3 fatty acids, derived primarily from cold-water fish, egg yolks, nuts, and seeds, are a boon to liver health, protecting the delicate organ from liver disease.